mahrr/raven/specs/lexical_spec.md

 ## Operators and Precedence

- Operator precedence follows this table ,from higher to lower priority.
+Operator precedence follows this table, from higher to lower priority.

 Operator | Function    | Associations
 ---------|-------------|-------------